pdxdave/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+Sessions are a simple way to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+Bycrpt using something called salt.
+Salt is random data that is used as an additional input to a one-way function that "hashes" data, a password or passphrase.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+Bcrypt has a multiplier option (at least that is how I think of it) that will rehash the password multiple times based on your criteria.
+The multiplier affect impacts the amount of time it may take a hacker to crack the password.
+For instance, a multiplier a 10 indicates ten rehashes, where as a multiplier of 1 indicates one hash cycle.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?
+The header, payload, and session.

 ## Project Set Up